 6 Little Things You Can Do To Show Appreciation for Your Drivers

-Even with the advent of new technology across almost every aspect of transportation, shipping and distribution, the lifeblood of the American economy still pumps via big rigs and truck drivers.
+6 Little Things You Can Do To Show Appreciation for Your Drivers.
+Even with the advent of new technology across almost every aspect of transportation, shipping and distribution.
+The lifeblood of the American economy still pumps via big rigs and truck drivers.
 Almost 70% of the freight tonnage that’s shipped from sea to shining sea each year is done so on the backs of trucks.
 It’s a reality that will likely hold true for the foreseeable future.

 That being said, there is a current shortage truck drivers across America.
 According to the American Trucking Association, the 35,000 drivers needed today will balloon to 200,000 drivers over the next decade.
 As fleet owners in need to attracting and keeping the best talent, it’s in your best interest to let your drivers know you appreciate the work they do for you.